 Best electric family car: Tesla Model Y

-Tesla sales may have dropped in 2024, but the 2025 Tesla Model Y remains a top-selling EV in Australia – and with good reason.
+Tesla sales may have dropped in recent times, but the Tesla Model Y remains a top-selling EV in Australia – and with good reason.

 More affordable than ever, the five-seat medium family SUV sells from $55,900 plus on-road costs ($60,872 driveaway in Victoria) and the ability to package it into a novated lease brings significant tax advantages.
 Keeping it moving costs less than half what it does to achieve the same with fuel.
 Plus, servicing requirements are minimal.